kevin3010/AmazonQuestionsOnReddit/README.md

 **[Reddit Post](https://www.reddit.com/r/leetcode/comments/1l7b54r/amazon_sde_i_interview_new_grad_usa/)**

-### 🧑‍💼 Behavioral
-- What is the difference between React and Next?
-- Tell me about a time when...
 ### 🛠️ Technical / LLD / System Design
 - Design a simple Pizza Order Calculator.
 - Variant of the Word Ladder problem (LC hard).